aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-image-alternative-text/add-alternative-text-to-image/_index.md

 document.appendChildLast(page);
 ```

-Attach the page to the OneNote document.
+Attach the page to the OneNote document you created earlier.

-### Step 9: Save Document
+### Step 9: Save the Document (Save OneNote File)

 ```java
 document.save(dataDir + "AlternativeText_out.one");
 ```

-The document is saved with the alternative text embedded in the image.
+The `save` call **writes the OneNote file** to disk, preserving all alt‑text metadata.

 ## Common Issues and Solutions